technomancy/leiningen/doc/TUTORIAL.md

 ## Getting Help

 Also keep in mind that Leiningen ships with fairly comprehensive help;
-`lein help` gives a list of tasks while `lein help task` provides details.
+`lein help` gives a list of tasks while `lein help $TASK` provides details.
 Further documentation such as the readme, sample configuration, and even this tutorial are also provided.

 ## Leiningen Projects

 Leiningen works with *projects*.
-A project is a directory containing a group of Clojure (and, possibly, Java) source files, along with a bit of metadata about them.
-The metadata is stored in a file named `project.clj` (by convention) in the project's root directory.
-The `project.clj` file is how you tell Leiningen about things like
+A project is a directory containing a group of Clojure (and possibly Java) source files, along with a bit of metadata about them.
+The metadata is stored in a file named `project.clj` in the project's root directory, which is how you tell Leiningen about things like

  * Project name